 6. Status Audio CB-1

-At just $63, the closed-back Status Audio CB-1 headphones are not one of the flashiest or most future-proof models available on the market; that being said, sonically they outperform the majority of competitor products priced under $100.
+At such a low price, the closed-back Status Audio CB-1 headphones are not one of the flashiest or most future-proof models available on the market; that being said, sonically they outperform the majority of competitor products in this price range.
 I agree that their lack of noise isolation and dull aesthetics need improvement, but their stellar audio coupled with multipurpose cables and long-lasting comfort make for an excellent listening experience.

 It is worth mentioning that decent stereo imaging and a wide soundstage gives the CB-1 headphones some of the airiness and scale of an open-back headphone.